kankurro777/data-exfil-repo/README.md

-once Forking was enabled at the org level: all the repos within the sln-org allowed to be forked - so this is default allow behavior kankurro777 user will now fork this repo kankurro777 has forked this repo into his personal space kankurro777 cannot make this repo public (ie. cannot change visibility)
+once Forking was enabled at the org level: all the repos within the sln-org allowed to be forked - so this is default allow behavior kankurro777 user will now fork this repo kankurro777 has forked this repo into his personal space kankurro777 cannot make this repo public (ie. cannot change visibility) but can duplicate the repo.
+We will attempt that from kankurro777 account